-Prior to the University, he was president and C.E.O. of Tobin & Associates Inc., an information technology services firm that was established in 1987.
+Prior to his appointment at the University of Rochester, Mr. Tobin was president and CEO of Tobin & Associates Inc., an information technology services firm that was established in 1987.
 Over the next 20 years, the company grew from six employees to over 140, while extending the core competencies and capabilities to better meet the evolving technical requirements of its clients.